Easy DIY Christmas gifts for the home

 Colour-blocked vases

 Have fun sprucing up basic ceramic vases with a stylish minimal pattern.
 Choose two accent shades and paint sections of block colour diagonally to turn them into beautiful and bespoke vases.
-Pencil out the design and use masking tape to get crisp lines, letting each layer of paint fully dry before adding the next.
-Acrylic paint is water-resistant and easy to use.
-How's that for a DIY hack!

 Beautiful basket art

-This woven place setting has been artfully transformed into craft-inspired basket art by Happiness Is Creating.
+This woven place setting has been artfully transformed into tribal-inspired basket art by Happiness Is Creating.
 Use an Aztec-style stencil and acrylic paint to add colour and character to the textured weave.
 The finished piece looks seriously like the real thing!

 Jumbo knit a blanket

-A standard knitted throw can take weeks to make, but giant knitting—which uses super-sized needles and jumbo balls of yarn—means that, once you've mastered the technique, a full-size blanket can be ready and wrapped in just two days.
-Check online for tutorials or buy complete DIY blanket sets from independent creative business sites such as Not On The Highstreet or Etsy.
+A standard knitted throw can take weeks to make, but giant knitting – which uses super-sized needles and jumbo balls of yarn – means that, once you've mastered the technique, a full-size blanket can be ready and wrapped in just two days.

 DIY mercury mirror tray

-This brilliant craft video by vlogger Dainty Diaries shows you how to give plain glass objects a mercury mirror effect that you can use to glam-up any number of items to gift.
-Using a 50/50 solution of water and vinegar, a can of Rust-Oleum mirror spray paint and a rag, you can easily customise a star-shaped trinket tray or tealight holder.
+This brilliant craft video by vlogger Dainty Diaries shows you how to give plain glass objects a mercury mirror effect that you can use to glam up any number of items to gift.

 Fabric wrapping paper

 After you've made your personalised gifts, you'll need to find the perfect way to dress them up ready for slotting under the tree.
 In a bid to reduce plastic waste, there has been a big rise in reusable wrapping paper in recent years, and what better way to present your DIY gifts than in beautiful homemade fabric wraps?
-Simply cut squares of fabric and seal their edges with your sewing machine.
-If you're short on time, you can also buy ready-made eco wraps from Wrapuccino.

 Comments